khalad-hasan/ActivityTracking/README.md

 - `onCreate()`: This is the initialization callback of the activity.
 It sets up the layout and the views (like buttons and ListView), sets up the ListView adapter, and sets click listeners for the buttons.
 - `mergeSelectedTrips(List<String> selectedTripStartTimes)`: This method merges the selected trips if they are consecutive and there are at least two of them.
 The start time of the merged trip is the earliest start time among the selected trips.
 If the selected trips are not consecutive, it shows a toast message to inform the user.
 After merging, it removes the original selected trips from the list and adds the merged trip, then updates the ListView.
 It also shows a toast message to indicate whether the merging was successful.

+# Known Limitations and Potential Solutions

+## Limitation: GPS Tracking Pauses When Device is Locked or User Exits the App

+The current version of the application does not support background GPS tracking.
+This means when the device is locked, or the user navigates away from the application, the GPS tracking pauses and does not record data.

 # Note

 ## Participation Codes are from 0 to 19 included.
 You can change them in firebase accordingly.